Our Need for Consolation will carry out around three workshops in Denmark, Sweden and Finland. The work will reflect on the following problems:

 1. The first meeting takes place in Copenhagen in March 2018 and focuses on the text by Dagerman, its historical context and how we approach existential and democratic questions today.
 What was the cultural context that it was written in?
 What are the differences and similarities today?
 The session will also include performance exercises that allow the participants to get to know each other.

 3. The third workshop focuses on artistic performance art and how it is staged and mediated.
-It will be lead by Vision Forum and will include public presentations at the art museum in Norrköping.
+It will be lead by Vision Forum and will include public presentations in public places and institutions in Stockholm.
 The project will be evaluated by the consortium in conjunction with the workshop in collaboration with representatives from Linköpings universitet.
 The collaboration ensures a correct evaluation and also that the results will be disseminated to a Nordic academic network and among art schools in the region.

 The project is supported by 1/17 Volt at Nordic Culture Point.